-Poetry has long been marginalized because its dense word play and multiplicities of meaning.
+Poetry has long been marginalized because of its dense word play and multiplicities of meaning.
 Yet, it is precisely this complexity of syntax and meaning that make surrealist poetry such an asset to any classroom.
 Both Goodfellow and Mignon break down boundaries and question the form and function of poetry through the production of their verse.
 I have long desired to integrate more poetry into my classroom, and both Goodfellow and Mignon provide interesting and powerful texts that fully engage and interest students in different ways on a variety of levels.

 Goodfellow, Jessica.
 (2015).
 Mendeleev’s Mandala.
 Woodstock, NY: Mayapple Press.